Eacred/eacrdata/README.md

 ### CockroachDB Support (experimental)

-While ecrdata now provides [support for CockroachDB](https://github.com/Eacred/eacrdata/issues/1291), this is an experimental feature with caveats:
+While eacrdata now provides [support for CockroachDB](https://github.com/Eacred/eacrdata/issues/1291), this is an experimental feature with caveats:

 - Compared to a well-configure PostgreSQL backend, CoackroachDB performance is